 It is no secret that people who receive things from sponsors feel pressured to keep the sponsor happy by censoring themselves.
 For example, a product reviewer who receives free samples from manufacturers might choose to temper their criticisms so they don't risk the chance of not receiving the next free product.
-I can respect reviewers like Mr. Mobile who end every review by denying any editorial input from the manufacturer, but I also think that his criticisms are usually quite lightweight.
-Even if he's not being told what to say, he's either self-censoring or just not as discerning as I would be in his position.
+I can respect reviewers like Mr. Mobile who end every review by explicitly denying any editorial input from the manufacturer, but I also think that his criticisms are usually quite lightweight.
+Even if he's not being told what to say, I can tell that he's either self-censoring or just not as discerning as I would be in his position.
 Better yet are the likes of Project Farm who always purchases everything he tests — when he says "very impressive!" it actually means something.

 Self-censorship also includes not talking about particular topics deemed taboo by the sponsor.
 The Youtube Adpocalypse and Youtube's COPPA agreement are both great example of a mass chilling effect that left video creators unsure of what they can and can not say or show.
 Superstition like "you can say the f-word, but only after 30 seconds" became officially encouraged for a while.
 People became worried that everything they do has to be family-friendly or else they'll get banned.
 Youtube's continued decline into artificial incompetence and automated decisionmaking have only made things worse.
 Even now, many are superstitious that saying the words "covid" or "Ukraine conflict" out loud will weight the video towards being demonetized.